andyhuynh92/portfolio/README.md

 }
 </style>
 <div class="flex-container">
-	<div>##Welcome
+	<div><h2>Welcome</h2>

-My name is Andy Huynh.
+<p?My name is Andy Huynh.
 I am currently a Ph.D. student at Rutgers University interested in low dimensional topology.
 In my spare time, you might see me <a href="img/IMG_20210930_201750.jpg">building Legos</a>, tinkering with some electronics, or rock climbing.
-Here are some projects I worked on in the past.
+Here are some projects I worked on in the past.</p>
 	</div>

 	<div><img src="img/profile.jpg" width="250" height="350" style="padding-left=30px">